 Now, we get to do some wrench twisting.

 First things first, you MUST HAVE a solid column of liquid to continue, so add the rest of the charge.
 Clear the glass and add your flooding charge.
-Record that total amount of refrigerant added both on the unit and in our notebook
+Then, record the total amount of refrigerant added both on the unit and in our notebook.

-Now, let’s go check and set the superheat.
+Now, let's go check and set the superheat.
 Having a box that is close to temp and a solid column of liquid is important because without both conditions being present, a TEV cannot properly regulate superheat at the coil.
-Connect your gauges and temperature probes and monitor for a couple minutes.
-Again, record the information.
-Pressures, temperatures, superheat….
-Write it down.
-Adjust the superheat to the manufacturer’s or customer’s specifications.
-Be aware as you’re doing this that the unit may cycle off and throw your readings off.
-You can adjust thermostats or bypass controllers to keep the unit running while doing this but be careful to not allow the unit to get too cold as this will affect the operation of the valve at normal conditions.
+Connect your gauges and temperature probes and monitor for a couple of minutes.
+Again, record the information: pressures, temperatures, superheat—write them all down.
+Adjust the superheat to the manufacturer's or customer's specifications.
+As you're doing this, be aware that the unit may cycle off and throw your readings off.
+You can adjust thermostats or bypass controllers to keep the unit running while doing this, but be careful not to allow the unit to get too cold, as this will affect the operation of the valve under normal conditions.

 - Set the thermostat or temperature control and verify the setting with an accurate thermometer.